Is a diagnosis of chronic illness threatening your legal and financial well-being?

 Do you have a comprehensive estate plan in place designed around your unique needs that will truly protect you when push comes to shove?

-If you’ve recently experienced a significant life change, it’s likely time to see an elder law attorney.
-At Vouga Elder Law, we’re here to be your trusted, helping to navigate the waters of:
+If you’ve recently experienced a significant life change, it’s likely time to see an elder law and estate planning attorney.
+At Vouga Elder Law & Estate Planning, we’re here to be your trusted guide, helping to navigate the waters of:

 - An unexpected diagnosis